Juicymo/iot-robotic-arm/README.md

 # IoT Robotic Arm
 ## Codelab
 Goal of this Codelab is to harness the power of robotic arm.
-To achieve this, we prepared Ruby client which comunicates with Ruby server using MQTT protocol.
-Server then comunicates with the arm via serial link.
+To achieve this, we prepared Ruby client which communicates with Ruby server using MQTT protocol.
+Server then communicates with the arm via serial link.
-Your goal is to move companion cube from point A to the drop zone.
+Your goal is to grab a stamp and press it on to clean paper.
+Does this seem too easy for you?
+Go ahead and try draw a line, circle, square or what-ever shape you want with the stamp!
 ### Get started
 #### Ruby
 To install ruby on our system, download and install [RVM](https://rvm.io/rvm/install) and then type in our command line: